jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2k.md

 It receives and pays most of the annuities due to the creditors of the government.
 It circulates exchequer bills.
 It advances to government the land and malt taxes which are not paid up until some years after.

-In these operations, its duty to the public may sometimes have obliged it, without any fault of its directors, to oversupply paper money. an ordinary bank=
+In these operations, its duty to the public may sometimes have obliged it, without any fault of its directors, to oversupply paper money. an ordinary bank:
-It discounts merchants' bills.
+- It discounts merchants' bills.
-It has supported the credit of the principal houses of England, Hamburgh, and Holland.
+- It has supported the credit of the principal houses of England, Hamburgh, and Holland.

 In 1763, it is said to have lent around £1.6m in one week, mostly in bullion.
 I do not warrant this sum nor the timespan.